 The best way to clean your throttle body is to clean it while it is removed from the car.
-This way, you can adequately clean it from both sides of the throttle body.
+This way, you can easily clean it from both sides of the throttle body.
 You might be able to clean it while the throttle body is still on the car with the intake hose removed, but you won’t be able to do as good of a job as if it were removed from the car.

 Parts & Tools Needed